CLI Reference

 ## `nono why` Options

-The `why` command checks why a path or network operation would be allowed or denied.
+The `why` command checks why filesystem, network, scope, or command access would be allowed or denied.
 It's designed for both human debugging and programmatic use by AI agents.

 ### `--path`